-The Open Justice Law Clinic is a free online legal advice clinic run by The Open University Law School.
-The clinic is led by law students under the supervision of qualified solicitors.
+The Open Justice Law Clinic is a free online legal advice clinic led by law students under the supervision of qualified solicitors.

-The sorts of cases that we often deal with include, holiday complaints, civil litigation, consumer issues, employment law, negligence claims and small claims matters.
+The sorts of cases that we often deal with include, holiday complaints, civil litigation, consumer issues, employment law, housing issues, negligence claims and small claims matters.

 The clinic seeks to provide practical legal experience for our law students and to offer a professional service to clients with legal problems.